HOMS-OSS/ruperf/CONTRIBUTING.md

 - description at the top of file
 - Data structures and methods

-2. Configure git hooks for formating and other pre-commit checks using clippy and `cargo format`.
+2. Configure git hooks for formatting and other pre-commit checks using clippy and `cargo format`.

 in the root directory, after pulling from upstream do
 ```